hMatoba/piexifjs/README.rst

 .. image:: https://travis-ci.org/hMatoba/piexifjs.svg?branch=master
     :target: https://travis-ci.org/hMatoba/piexifjs

 Ported library from Python.
 Read and modify exif.
+First library to modify exif in client-side JS.

 How to Use
 ----------